 Butter/ Margarine spread

 1) Heat a pot of water over medium-high fire.
 When boiled, reduce heat to low fire and bring to a gentle simmering.
-Add in vinegar.
+Add in salt and vinegar.

-If for sandwich making, you might want to drain it on kitchen towel on a flat dish instead.
+For sandwich or pancakes, you might want to drain it on kitchen towel on a flat dish instead.

-3) Sandwich: Trim the edges of bread slices (*For more crunchy bites, toast the bread.
+3) Open-top Sandwich: Trim the edges of bread slices (*For more crunchy bites, toast the bread.
 Otherwise, just leave it plain).
 Spread butter on each slice.
 Place a slice of cheese on a slice of bread, and then, top with another slice of bread.
 Place poached egg on it, sprinkle white pepper and salt (just a touch of it using two finger tips).
-Or, you may also choose to top another slice of bread on the egg, if desired.
 Serve.

 A poached egg counts about 75kcal, while making it into sandwich with cheese, it counts about 330kcal.

-Tips: Choose white wine vinegar or simply use the Chinese white vinegar for the poaching.
+Tips: Choose white wine vinegar for more premium taste, or simply use the Chinese white vinegar, if not particular.